- REGION: The Midwest

 Demetrius A. Buckley

-BIO:Demetrius "Meech" Buckley is the author of Here is Home (O, Miami), winner of the 2021 Toi Derricotte and Cornelius Eady Chapbook Prize.His work has appeared or is forthcoming in The Yale Review, The Boulevard, The Rumpus, PRISM, The Progressive, ResentencingNow, and elsewhere.
-He is the finalist in the Rattle 2024 contest and received The Editors Choice Award in The CRAFT: Memoir excerpt and Essay contest for 2024.
-His writing has been honored by the Ghost Story Supernatural Fiction Award and Soul-making Keats Literary Competition and he has performed his work at the Brooklyn Museum.
-An editor for The Freedom Meridian by way of Apogee, Buckley is hopeful for his future activism work through Look2Justice and Empowerment Avenue.
-He is serving a 20 to 30 year sentence for a second degree murder.
+BIO:Demetrius "Meech" Buckley is the author of Here is Home (O, Miami), winner of the 2021 Toi Derricotte and Cornelius Eady Chapbook Prize.
+His work has appeared or is forthcoming in The Yale Review, Soul, The Bear Review, The Boulevard, The Rumpus, PRISM, The Progressive, ResentencingNow, and elsewhere.
+He was a finalist in the 2025 Rattle Poetry Prize and received the Editors Choice Award in the CRAFT 2024 Memoir Excerpt and Essay Contest.
+His writing has been honored by the Ghost Story Supernatural Fiction Award and Soul-making Keats Literary Competition.
+Demetrius is an editor for Apogee’s The Freedom Meridian.
+He is hopeful.

 Contact Infomation